 Charitable gifts are defined by the IRS, at least for the purpose of qualifying for a charitable deduction from federal income tax.
 A review of statutes and caselaw show that the IRS attributes several major characteristics to charitable gifts:

-Qualified organization.
 The donee must be an organization recognized as charitable by the IRS.
-You can use an IRS online search tool for organizations to see if the charity you’re considering donating to is recognized as tax-exempt.
+You can use this IRS online search tool for organizations to see if the charity you’re considering donating to is recognized as tax-exempt.